-Panel Member #4: Median signal-to-noise score of 0.79, which is substantial agreement, as defined by Adams et al. Split-sample score was 0.632 was perhaps the lower end of substantial.
+Panel Member 4: Median signal-to-noise score of 0.59, which is moderate agreement, as defined by Adams et al.

+Split-sample score was 0.428 is perhaps the lower end of moderate.

-Panel Member #5: I do not think the interpretation of SNR reliability estimate as an agreement statistic is appropriate.
-Results suggest acceptable reliability at the score level (>0.7, median = 0.79), thus there is high/acceptable certainty that the performance measure scores are reliable.
-However, it is now known how the inclusion of patients below the age of 65 would have impacted these results.
+Panel Member 5: I don't think the interpretation of SNR reliability estimate as an agreement statistic is appropriate.
+Results suggest below acceptable level of reliability at the score level (<0.7), thus there is low certainty that the performance measure scores are reliable.
+The 75th percentile of SNR reliability estimate was 0.72, suggesting that about 70-75% of providers assessed did not meet the 0.7 criteria.
+Did developers assess the minimum threshold of cases per hospital needed to achieve a mean reliability of 0.7?

-It would be useful to report here the percent of hospitals included in the reliability results (25+ cases), although this is reported in the performance section (21%).
+It would be useful to report here the percent of hospitals included in the reliability results (25+ cases), although this is reported in the performance section (45%).
+Also, it is now known how the inclusion of patients below the age of 65 would have impacted these results.

-Panel Member #6: Split sample 0.668; signal to noise from 0.3198, average 0.73 - good range
+Panel Member 6: Moderate results: Split sample 0.428; signal to noise depended upon volume, varied from 0.2 to 0.93 with a mean of 0.57